seatgeek/haldane/README.md

 - Vagrant
 - VMWare Fusion
 - 1 gigabytes of free ram
-- Python 2.7.8 or below (if not using the Vagrant/Heroku setup)
+- Python 2.7.8 or below due to a bug in 2.7.9 SSL

 ## Installation

+> OS X Users are assumed to be running homebrew.
+Please set that up before continuing.
+> Our makefile should install everything necessary to run this service within a Ubuntu 14.04 or Mac OS X 10.9+ environment.

+### On a VM

 Once you have vagrant and virtualbox installed, you can bring up a vm with the service installed: